maleich/CS-lesson-plans/Files.md

-# Reading from & Writing to Files
+# Reading from Files
-This document is written to be used with the File Intro assignment, but can be applied to other situations as well.
+This document is written to be used with the Reading Files assignment, but can be applied to other situations as well .
 Note that the files mentioned are specific to this assignment and you will need to use different names if you are using different files.
 ## Reading a file
 First, be sure the file you want to read is a .txt file and is in the same directory as your .py file.
 As we start